 Foster care: Reasons Fostering a child is so very rewarding

-In the United States, there are over four hundred thousand kids in foster care.
-Anyone with a soft spot in their heart feels for the children yet to be taken care of and who go from home to home, never having a proper environment to grow in.
+In the United States, over four hundred thousand kids are in foster care.
+These children have yet to be taken care of.
+They go from home to home but need a proper environment to grow in.

 If adoption or foster care is calling your name, there's probably a reason behind that feeling that shouldn't be ignored.
-While it takes faith, courage, strength, and effort to raise foster kids, it also is endlessly rewarding.
+While raising foster kids takes faith, courage, strength, and effort, it is endlessly rewarding.

-If you're searching the internet for 'orphanages near me' or 'do orphanages exist,' keep reading to discover all about the rewards of fostering or adoption today.
+If you're searching the internet for frequently asked questions about the child welfare system, foster care programs, or becoming an adoptive family, keep reading to discover the rewards of fostering or adoption today.

 Do Orphanages Exist?

 Firstly, do orphanages still exist?
-The term orphanages, for technical purposes, are mostly extinct most began closing after world war II.
+The term orphanages, for technical purposes, are mostly extinct, with most closing after World War II.
 They have been replaced by what is now known as the foster care system.
 Adoption practices and child welfare programs have also replaced orphanages.

-They have been replaced due to a need for better child welfare care services and traditional orphanages could not live up to this new standard.
+They have been replaced due to a need for better child welfare care services.
+Traditional orphanages could not live up to this new standard.

 Reasons to Consider Foster Care

-On the other end of the spectrum, maybe you already do have kids.
-You might want to use your parenting skills to benefit foster children long term.
+Similarly, those with children of their own could use their well-established parenting skills to benefit foster children.
 Perhaps you have an empty nest now and miss the lessons and love that come from raising kids.

 Benefits of Fostering

-Some of the benefits from fostering come from the words of foster parents themselves.
-Many foster parents encourage others to adhere to their lifestyle because of the fruitful rewards fostering brings.
+Many foster parents encourage others to open their homes and hearts to foster youth because of the fruitful rewards it brings.

-This also helps raise your ability to be mindful in any given situation.
 You will learn to think before you react and consider the feelings of other people more than yourself.
-This selflessness and stoicism that arises from fostering kids translate into other areas of your life, helping you become a more conscious and intentional person.
+This selflessness that arises from fostering kids translates into other areas of your life, helping you become a more conscious and intentional person.

 Leading with love also provides an impactful experience for the kids you're fostering.
-Even if they end up moving on from your home, their time with you will be remembered as you helped affect them and their journey positively.
+Even if they end up moving on from your home, their time with you will be remembered fondly.

-The journey also proves to be rather challenging.
+The fostering journey also proves to be rather challenging.
 Putting yourself in an uncomfortable, new situation will challenge your ability to adapt.
-It means that there is constant room for growth and improvement, which can be exhausting but is always worth it.
+There is constant room for growth and improvement, which can be exhausting but rewarding.
 Having a foster child to look after also holds you accountable for your responsibilities and actions.

 There is also therapeutic foster care (TFC) for children who have more needs than the average child in foster care.
-This experience can be beneficial for anyone with a background in social work or wanting to take on the challenge of providing a safe and healthy environment for children who need it.
+Becoming a therapeutic foster parent can be beneficial for anyone with a background in social work or mental health.

-Becoming a foster parent also gives you a completely new outlook and perspective in life.
+Becoming a foster parent also gives you a new outlook and life perspective.
 Catering to someone who has a different set of needs and background from you helps open your mind.
 Life will become different as your priorities shift.

 You benefit the children's lives by providing them with a caring, safe home.
 This allows you to become more understanding and compassionate while teaching them to learn how to trust.

 You'll also learn many lessons involving patience.
 There will be many times that test you as a person.
-These challenges will lead you to learn patience and extending grace to yourself and others.
+These challenges will lead you to learn patience and how to extend grace to yourself and others.

 Finding a balance between grace, leniency, and discipline may be hard to do.
-However, the experiences that foster care brings will allow you to learn how to balance these two things in your own life and towards your foster kids.
+However, the experiences that foster care brings will teach you how to balance this in your life and with your foster kids.